Cart 0

 WHAT IS THE Craft FELLOWSHIP AWARDS?

 Step into a world where heritage, imagination, and slow craft converge.
-The TextileSeekers Fellowship Award 2026 offers a unique opportunity for one passionate creative to embark on a 6-day immersive journey in Mai Chau, Vietnam, to work closely with Indigenous textile communities and co-create a singular object that speaks to the story of place, material, and transformation.
+The TextileSeekers Fellowship Award 2026 offers a unique opportunity for one passionate creative to embark on a 6-day immersive journey in Mai Chau, Vietnam, to work closely with textile communities and co-create a singular object that speaks to the story of place, material, and transformation.

 Now in its fourth year, the Fellowship evolves into a platform for creative collaboration and material storytelling.
-We invite designers, artists, and makers to propose an idea for an object that incorporates Indigenous textiles and traditional materials from Vietnam.
-The selected fellow will bring their vision to life in conversation with the women artisans of Mai Chau - a region known for its vibrant weaving traditions and deep cultural roots.
+We invite designers, artists, and makers to propose an idea for an object that incorporates textiles and traditional materials from Vietnam.
+The selected fellow will bring their vision to life in conversation with the artisans of Mai Chau - a region known for its vibrant weaving traditions and deep cultural roots.

 The award is born from a shared reverence for the ancestral knowledge passed down through generations of women.
 It celebrates the hands, hearts, and heritages that sustain textile traditions and those who carry them forward into new forms of expression.